riverdaleGithub/processing_23_24/1/readme.md

 <details>
 <summary>2.
 First Sketch</summary>

 Before looking at the answer, research and document how to create a new sketch, and record your answer.
-Next, verify your code below, and define excatly what each word is doing
+Next, verify your code below, and define  what each word is doing
 <br>

 <details>